-I was introduced art at an early age, coming from a long line of working artist.
+I was introduced to art at an early age coming from a long line of working artists.
 My father and grandmother taught me most of the basics of drawing, painting, and spatial design.

 I was formally educated at the University of North Texas, with an emphasis on painting and sculpting.
 I took an apprenticeship for sculpting with Brian Kidwell in 1991; under his tutelage I grew as an artist and learned much about the world of fine art.
 In 1994, I took an apprenticeship for tattooing with Vernon Crawford.
 After a year as an apprentice I was cut loose to begin my tattooing career.
 I was fortunate to be mentored in both tattooing and tattoo design by both John Rhodes and Mark Thompson, to whom I owe both a debt of gratitude for success in a demanding yet rewarding career.
 I enjoy tattooing in most any style, especially designs that require both technical and artistic skill.